Welcome to our latest post Unknown fun facts about the Crust of the Earth.

-Around Billions of years ago, the planetary material that would become the Earth started out as a hot, viscous ball of rock.
+Around Billions of years ago, the planetary material that would become the Earth started as a hot, viscous ball of rock.

-The heaviest material like- mostly iron and nickel, sank to the center of the new planet and became its core.
+The heaviest material like- mostly iron and nickel, sank to the centre of the new planet and became its core.
 The molten material that surrounded the core was we can say the early mantle.

 Composition of Crust (by weight)